Crock-Pot Corned Beef and Cabbage

 BBQ Chicken Drumsticks

-I love unique kitchen gadgets like this one.
-It holds up to 17 chicken drumsticks at one time!
+I love interesting kitchen gadgets like this one.
+It holds up to 17 chicken drumsticks (or jalapenos) at one time!
 I wasn’t even thinking about gluten when I bought it, but it does have the advantage of holding the drumsticks upright so that they never touch the grill surface.
 The chicken is coated with a dry rub and suspended vertically in the drumstick holder.
-For this “off heat” method of grilling, we light only one side of the grill, and the drumsticks are cooked on the opposite side.
+For this “off heat” method of grilling, you light only one side of the grill, and the drumsticks are cooked on the opposite side.
 Since they are upright, the drumsticks do not need to be turned.
-With only 3 ingredients, this recipe is easy to prepare and the chicken comes out moist and delicious every time.
-I made 8 drumsticks but you can double the recipe for a larger family.
+With only 3 ingredients, this recipe is easy to prepare, and the chicken comes out moist and delicious every time.
+I made 8 drumsticks, but you can double the recipe for a larger family.

 This post contains affiliate links.